Pine Point Mine: Geology

-The Pine Point deposit is a carbonate hosted lead-zinc ore deposit (Mississippi Valley Type deposit).
+The Pine Point deposit is a carbonate-hosted lead-zinc ore deposits (Mississippi Valley Type deposit).
 It consists of a series of more than 80 bodies of lead-zinc mineralization distributed along a trend about 65 km long by about 24 km wide.
 The ore is localized in solution-collapse (karst) structures where sulfide minerals preferentially replaced some of the carbonate host rocks, dolomite and limestone), of the Presqu'ile Formation.
 Minerals present include galena, sphalerite, marcasite, pyrite, dolomite, calcite, sulphur and bitumen.
 The sulfide minerals were probably deposited by hydrothermal fluids that rose along an underlying shear zone.